Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Introduction

 In \S\ref{hk-Hilb^W} we discuss the twistor space of $\Hilb^W_\mu(X)$, the relation between its twistor lines, $W$-invariant curves in the twistor space of $X$, and Nahm's equations.
 We also prove that the complete hyperk\"ahler geometry on $\Hilb^W_\mu(X)$ can be described via Nahm's equations in two basic cases: $X=T\times \h$ and $X=\cx^{2d}$.
-In \S\ref{hypers} we define a hyperspherical variety $M_G(X)$ associated to a strongly $W$-invariant $X$ and describe its symplectic and (pseudo)-hyperk\"ahler geometry.
-In \S\ref{10} we show that for such an $X$ the hyperk\"ahler geometry of $\Hilb^W_\mu(X)$ can be described via modified Nahm's equations on an interval with matching conditions determined by $M_G(X)$.
-We also discuss a class of examples corresponding to singular monopoles on $\oR^3$.
+In \S\ref{hypers} we extend this description to a large class (possibly all, but in any case containing all strongly $W$-invariant varieties) of $W$-invariant hypertoric varieties.
+More precisely, we show that the hyperk\"ahler geometry of $\Hilb^W_\mu(X)$ can be described via modified Nahm's equations on an interval with matching conditions determined by a complex space $M_G^\circ(X)$.
+We describe the symplectic and (pseudo)-hyperk\"ahler geometry of $M_G^\circ(X)$.
+In \S\ref{completions} we show that, in the case of strongly $W$-invariant hypertoric varieties, $M_G^\circ(X)$ is quasiaffine.
+In general, we do not have an explicit description of its affine completion $M_G(X)$, but in \S\ref{minuscule} we do give such a description for those $X$ which can be diagonally embedded in $\bigoplus_{i=1}^l \End(V_i)$, where each $V_i$ is a minuscule representation of $G$.
+This is, in particular, the case for a class of examples corresponding to singular monopoles on $\oR^3$, and in \S\ref{monopoles} we work out the explicit description of the hyperspherical variety $M_G(X)$ in this case.

-In Appendix A we give an alternative description of $W$-Hilbert schemes in terms of $G$-covariants of type $V^\ast\otimes V$, i.e.\ $G$-equivariant polynomial maps from $\g$ to $V^\ast\otimes V$, where $V$ is a representation of $G$.
-In Appendix B we discuss the modified Nahm equations.
+In \S\ref{asymptotics} we discuss briefly the expected asymptotic behaviour of hyperk\"ahler metrics on $\Hilb^W_\mu(X)$, generalising the description given by Bullimore, Dimofte, and Gaiotto \cite[\S4.1]{BDG} for Coulomb branches.
+In Appendix \ref{appendix:B} we introduce the modified Nahm equations, while in Appendix \ref{appendix:ht-lifts} we discuss a special case of the construction of Coulomb branches in the case when $G$ has direct ${\rm SO}_{2k+1}(\C)$-factors.

 \begin{remark} All schemes are of finite type over $\cx$, unless stated otherwise. \end{remark}

 \begin{ack} The work of Lorenzo Foscolo is supported by EPSRC New Horizon Grant EP/V047698/1 and a Royal Society University Research Fellowship.